StellarSand/privacy-settings/Privacy Settings/Google-Account.md

 NOTE 1: Don't use Google Authenticator as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/the-weird-aquarian/privacy-settings#recommendations-alternatives--reviews).

 NOTE 2: The backup codes downloaded in the first step is required to login, if 2FA method is lost, broken or unavailable.
-Keep these codes somewhere safe, to prevent loss or unauthorised access.
+Keep these codes somewhere safe, to prevent loss or unauthorized access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 #### Your devices
 - Manage all devices > Remove any device you don't use anymore